inerciapt/2025_inercia_pt/content/en/about.md

 ---
-title: "About Us"
+title: "About"
-date: 2023-10-01
-draft: false
-weight: 1
+summary: "Digital Arts Festival in Portugal"
 ---

-## About Inercia

-This is the "about us" page for the English version of the site.
+Inercia is organized by Associação Inércia, a non-profit organization dedicated to promoting the demoscene.
+2024 will be the 16th edition of Inercia and the fifth in Almada.